BAMresearch/logbook2mouse/IOCs.md

 ## Notes systemd

+**Update:** Regarding systemd for running IOCs this will be the way: https://github.com/NSLS-II/systemd-softioc Another insightfull discussion on tech-talk about configuring process limits and various settings independent of systemd: https://epics.anl.gov/tech-talk/2020/msg00537.php

+### Place to put them
 (From https://unix.stackexchange.com/a/367237)

 **The best place to put system unit files:** `/etc/systemd/system` Just be sure to add a target under the [Install] section, read "How does it know?" for details.
 UPDATE: `/usr/local/lib/systemd/system` is another option, read "Gray Area" for details."